OpenSpaceData/api.openspacedata.org-OLD/readme.md

 ## Funding

-This project is funded by the [German Federal Ministry of Education and Research](http://bmbf.de) and is part of the 9th round of the [prototype fund](http://prototypefund.de).
+This project is funded by the [German Federal Ministry of Education and Research](http://bmbf.de) and is part of the 9th round of the [Prototype Fund](http://prototypefund.de).

 ![Logo of Prototype Fund, Open Knowledge Foundation and the German Federal Ministry of Education and Research](/assets/funding-logos.png)